Devanshpratapsingh28/Bank_Marketing_ML/README.md

 `python -m venv myenv`

 Note :
-1. Use python -m venv if you want a simple, Python-specific environment.
+1. Use python -m venv if you want a simple, python-specific environment.
-2. Use conda create -p if you need a more full-featured environment manager with better support for non-Python dependencies and are comfortable with Conda.
+2. Use conda create -p if you need a more full-featured environment manager with better support for non-python dependencies and are comfortable with Conda.

 ## Activate the virtual environment: